OriginCodeAcademy/Meetup/LinkArchive.md

 https://pgexercises.com/ - PSQL exercises. </br>

 <h4>Interviewing</h4>
-https://www.interviewcake.com/ - A paid site that provides interview questions asked by Google, Amazon, and Facebook, providing advice and tricks for programming interviews.</br>
+https://www.interviewcake.com/ - A paid site that provides interview questions asked by Google, Amazon, and Facebook, providing advice and tricks for programming interviews.
+Very expensive.</br>
 gainlo.co - While the link is being fussy, the site has a blog (blog.gainlo.co) that chats about thoughts involving mock interviews, system design questions, and more.</br>
 https://www.careercup.com/ - Another site for interview code question practice, though in the vein of multiple choice problems.</br>